Iann Dior

-Michael Ian Olmo (born March 25, 1999), known professionally as Iann Dior (stylized in all lowercase), is an American rapper and singer.
-He is most notably well-known for his 2020 hit single "Mood", a collaboration with 24kGoldn.
-The song peaked at number one on the Billboard Hot 100 and became his first and highest-charting song to date.
+Michael Ian Olmo (born March 25, 1999), known professionally as Iann Dior (stylized in all lowercase), is an American singer and rapper.
+He is best known for his guest appearance on 24kGoldn's 2020 single "Mood", which peaked atop the Billboard Hot 100 and remains his sole entry on the chart.
+He signed to Internet Money Records and 10K Projects prior to the release of his debut album, Industry Plant (2019), which was followed by On to Better Things (2022)—both of which entered the Billboard 200.

 Early life

-Olmo was born on March 25, 1999, in Arecibo, Puerto Rico to Tommy and Anabelle Olmo.
+Michael Ian Olmo was born on March 25, 1999, in Arecibo, Puerto Rico, to Tommy and Anabelle Olmo.
 He graduated high school in May 2017.
 Growing up, Olmo listened mostly to rap, and through his mother, some Spanish music, including Marc Anthony.
 He recalls how his father would listen to Jay-Z and introduce him to rock bands such as The Fray.

 Career

 2019: Career beginnings and Industry Plant

 Fired from a job at United Parcel Service in 2019, Olmo started recording his songs on SoundCloud.
-Olmo's first song was "cutthroat", which has been played over 5 million times.
-He subsequently released 7 other songs, one of which was "emotions".
-Although it failed to chart, "emotions" has gone on to become Olmo's second most popular and most streamed song to date.
-These 8 songs would make up his debut mixtape nothings ever good enough, released on May 22, 2019.
+Olmo's first song was "Cutthroat", which has been played over 5 million times.
+He subsequently released 7 other songs, one of which was "Emotions".
+Although it failed to chart, "Emotions" has gone on to become Olmo's second most popular and most streamed song to date.
+These 8 songs would make up his debut mixtape Nothings Ever Good Enough, released on May 22, 2019.

 Soon after, Olmo began working on his debut studio album Industry Plant.
-He released "what is real" on July 3, the album's lead single.
-The next day, he released "gone girl" featuring Trippie Redd, the album's second single.
+He released "What is real" on July 3, the album's lead single.
+The next day, he released "Gone Girl" featuring Trippie Redd, the album's second single.
 Although it did not chart on the US Billboard Hot 100, it peaked at number 13 on the Official New Zealand Music Chart, becoming his third most popular song to date.
 On October 25, he released the third single, "Strings" featuring Gunna.
 Industry Plant was published on November 8, peaking at number 44 on the US Billboard 200.